zzzprojects/docs/entityframework.net/pages/saving-data/stored-procedure-within-ef.md

 GO
 ```

-The `GetBlog` stored procedure take `BlogId` as a parameter and will return the Blog.
+The `GetBlog` stored procedure takes `BlogId` as a parameter and will return the Blog.

 Execute the SQL command, and you will see a stored procedure **"GetBlog"** is added to your database.
-Execute the query and refresh your database
+Execute the query and refresh your database.

 <img src="https://raw.githubusercontent.com/zzzprojects/EntityFramework-FAQ/master/docs/images/stored-procedure-in-db.png" alt="Stored procedure">

-Let's add create a new project and add new item select ADO.NET Entity Data Model.
+Let's create a new project, then add a new item and select "ADO.NET Entity Data Model."
 Use EF Designer from database and EF will generate all the required classes for you.
 You can simply call the GetBlog stored procedure using context.

 ```csharp